zeapoem/UnixDeploy/README.md

 # UnixDeploy
-Config files for unix-like environments
+Config files for UNIX-like environments

 ## Contents
 Config Files for: